 College Spotlights: Master’s in Graphic Design Online Programs

-There are many excellent graphic design online master’s programs around the country with different program features to fit different career goals and busy schedules – it’s just a matter of finding the right one for you.
-To help you in your search, we’ve highlighted three of the best online master’s in graphic design programs available based on several important factors, including affordability, curriculum, support services, and accreditation.
-Be sure to check out our full program rankings that will be available later this year.
+There are many excellent graphic design online master’s programs around the country with different program features to fit different career goals and busy schedules – it’s just a matter of finding the right program for you.
+To help you in your search, we’ve highlighted three more popular online master’s in graphic design programs available today based on several important factors, including affordability, curriculum, student support services, and accreditation.
+Use these profiles to augment your understanding of what quality schools, including those ranked above, have to offer.

 Liberty University

 Courses in Liberty University’s online Master of Fine Arts in Graphic Design program provide training in a wide range of graphic design areas, including digital art, digital design, 3D, vector illustration, game design, publication, and many others.
-During the program, students complete a 180-hour internship under the supervision of an approved graphic design professional.
-Students are also required to complete either a thesis or portfolio project and pass an oral examination.
+During the course of their studies, students complete a 180-hour internship under the supervision of an approved graphic design professional.
+Students are also required to complete either a thesis or portfolio project, and pass an oral examination.
 All didactic coursework is completed 100% online.
 The internship may also be completed online upon program approval.

 Minneapolis College of Art and Design

-The Master of Arts in Graphic and Web Design degree from the Minneapolis College of Art and Design (MCAD) is designed to provide working adults with real-world skills and experience to build their portfolios and advance their careers.
-The 30-credit hour program consists of ten courses in design principles, research typography, ideation, web design, programming, and more.
+The Master of Arts in Graphic and Web Design degree from the Minneapolis College of Art and Design (MCAD) provides working adults with real-world skills and experience in graphic design the opportunity to build their portfolios and advance their careers.
+The 30-credit hour program consists of ten courses in subjects that include design principles, research typography, ideation, web design, programming, and more.
 The curriculum culminates with a capstone project in which each student assembles and presents studio work produced throughout their courses of study.
-The curriculum features a mid-program review.
 Students gain valuable experience by presenting their work for feedback to a MCAD faculty team and respected working professionals in the design community.
 All coursework is completed 100% online with no campus visits required.
-Most courses are presented in an asynchronous format allowing students to complete their work at any time.
+Most courses are presented in an asynchronous format allowing students to access and complete their work at any time.
 However, some courses include weekly synchronous remote meetings.

 Savannah College of Art and Design

-Through its eLearning division, the Savannah College of Art and Design offers an online version of the same Master of Arts in Graphic Design program available on both its Atlanta and Savannah campuses.
-The program provides a collaborative learning environment that enables students from diverse locales to share their ideas, research, and work with each other.
-The curriculum consists of coursework in professional practice for visual design, ideation of models and process, and design, research, analysis, and discourse.
-Students have the option of completing a graduate internship in which they undertake a field or teaching assignment under faculty supervision.
+Through its eLearning division, the Savannah College of Art and Design offers an online version of the same Master of Arts in Graphic Design program available on its Atlanta and Savannah campuses.
+The program provides a collaborative learning environment that enables students from diverse backgrounds and locales to share with each other their ideas, research, and work.
+The curriculum consists of coursework in professional practice for visual design, ideation of models and process, research, analysis, and discourse.
+Each students has the option of completing a graduate internship in which they undertake a field or teaching assignment under faculty supervision.
 The degree can be earned by completing as few as 45 credits, although additional coursework may be required to bring the total credits to between 50 and 70.

 Advantages of Earning an Online Master’s in Graphic Design

-Along with advanced design skills, master’s in graphic design degrees provide important business and leadership training that opens the door to top management jobs with design firms, advertising agencies, and corporation art departments, as well as prepares graduates to successfully run their freelance businesses.
-A master’s in graphic design additionally provides graduates with the terminal credential needed to teach graphic art and design at the college level.
+Along with advanced design skills, master’s in graphic design programs provide important business and leadership training that opens the door to top management positions with design firms, advertising agencies, and corporation art departments.
+It also prepares freelancers to successfully run their own businesses.
+A master’s in graphic design additionally provides graduates with the credential needed to teach graphic art and design at the college level.

-Earning a master’s in graphic design online from a top school allows students to conveniently fit their studies into their busy schedules while receiving the same quality education (knowledge, skills, feedback on your work, access to collaboration, etc.) as their school’s on-campus program.
+Earning a master’s online from a top graphic design program allows students to conveniently fit their studies into their busy schedules while receiving the same quality education (knowledge, skills, feedback on your work, access to collaboration, etc.) as their school’s campus-based program.

 What You’ll Learn in an Online Graphic Design Master’s Degree Program

 Providing you with advanced practice skills, specialized training, and preparation for leadership roles is what the master’s in graphic design is all about.
-Your online master’s program will cover all aspects of modern graphic design practice in traditional print media, branding, packaging, product design, interactive and digital media, and more.
-You’ll complete your studies with a culminating project that will provide you with a portfolio of your best work that you can use to impress employers and land the challenging and high-paying position you’re after.
+Your online master’s program will cover all aspects of modern graphic design practice in the areas of traditional print media, branding, packaging, product design, interactive and digital media, and more.
+You’ll complete your studies with a culminating project resulting in a portfolio of your best work that you can use to impress employers and land the challenging and high-paying position you’re after.

 Below are descriptions of five courses similar to those you’ll likely find in the curriculum of the online master’s in graphic design program you choose.
 Different programs cover this subject matter in different ways, though.
-For example, some programs approach visual design and history within separate courses for different contexts (interactive, static, publication, etc.) Nevertheless, you can be sure that your program will cover all of the topics described in the descriptions below.
+For example, some programs approach visual design and history within separate courses for different contexts (interactive, static, publication, etc.).
+Regardless of the specific approach, you can be sure that your program will cover all of the topics detailed in the course descriptions below.

 Common Courses